InfinityVM/InfinityVM/bin/exec/README.md

 #### Allow lists

 The allow lists can be configured in an IVM config toml.
-If no config is found at start up, a permissive default will get created in the data dir at `<DATADIR>/ivm_config.toml`.
+If no config is found at start up, a restrictive default will get created in the data dir at `<DATADIR>/ivm_config.toml`.
 To specify a config at a different path you can run `cargo run --bin ivm-exec -- node --ivm-config <PATH>`.
 In the future we will likely add defaults to the binary for major networks.

 The toml config file should look like